 Abstract of Microsoft Excel.

 Manage how money moves each month with simple online templates.
-Put financial strategies into practice by organizing budget categories across income, discretionary spending, and expenses such as debt payments, utilities, housing, and transportation costs.
+Organize budget categories across income and expenses such as debt payments, utilities, housing, and transportation costs.

 A woman paying for an item.